yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 compiled.

 The :doc:`compute voronoi/atom <compute_voronoi_atom>` command
-referenced by keyword *voro* must return neighboring atoms as illustrated in the examples above.
+referenced by the required voro-ID must return neighboring atoms as illustrated in the examples above.

 If this fix is used with systems that do not have per-type masses